andrewh7358/Trivia-App/README.md

 # Trivia

-This is a simple trivia app I made in TypeScript and React.
+This is a code demo I made of a simple trivia quiz showcasing TypeScript and React.

-This trivia app provides multiple choice trivia questions of varying categories.

-This project uses [Open Trivia Database](https://opentdb.com/).
+This project uses [Open Trivia Database](https://opentdb.com/)'s API.
 Open Trivia Database is a user-contributed trivia question database that provides a JSON API to to retrieve trivia questions.

+After being retrieved, trivia questions are presented in a multiple choice fashion.
+The correct option and incorrect options are shuffled to prevent bias from the source.
+After selecting an option, you will be informed of the correct answer and then promted to try another question.

 <img src='./demo.gif' alt='demo' height="400px"/>

+## Future Improvements
+- Keep track of the score.
+- Add multiple players.
+- Ability to choose category and difficulty of the trivia.

 ## How to run